arcalab/hubAutomata/docs/source/try-it.rst

     Hub circuit - Two task, ``t1`` and ``t2``, write in sequence to another task ``act``

-This widget presents the architectural view of the hub specified in the `Hub Composer`, i.e. how primitive hubs and tasks are connected to form a more complex hub.
+This widget shows the architectural view of the hub specified in the `Hub Composer`, i.e. how primitive hubs and tasks are connected to form a more complex hub.

 **Blue boxes** with names represent `tasks`;